Restaurants in Chicago

-Established by Thai native Penny Chiamopoulous, this simple and spacious Chicago eatery serves some delicious authentic Thai cuisine and other Asian fused dishes to perfection.
-Sample everything from Crab Rangoon, a crispy dumpling stuffed with cream cheese and seafood, and Tom Yum soup to Hot Pepper Noodles and Thai ravioli dumplings stuffed with shrimp & pork and served with BBQ pork, lettuce, green onions, cilantro and peanuts.
+Established by Thai native Penny Chiamopoulous, this simple and spacious Chicago eatery serves some delicious authentic Thai cuisine and other Asian fusion dishes to perfection.
+Sample everything from Crab Rangoon - a crispy dumpling stuffed with cream cheese and seafood - and Tom Yum soup, to Hot Pepper Noodles and Thai ravioli dumplings stuffed with shrimp and pork and served with BBQ pork, lettuce, green onions, cilantro and peanuts.
 Open daily for lunch and dinner.
 Reservations not accepted.

 Address: 950 W. Diversey Avenue

 Telephone: 773 281 8448

 Arun's has been called the finest Thai restaurant in the city and possibly the country too.
 Dinner is an ever-changing fixed-price menu comprising of a gourmet banquet of 12 exquisitely presented courses that puts the efforts of other Thai kitchens to shame.
 A special menu can be designed to suit individual tastes on calling ahead.
 The culinary experience is complemented by traditional Thai décor and displayed artwork.
 Reservations are required with a credit card.
 Closed Monday.
 Dinner only.